 In the evening you will arrive in Cluj.
 (B,L,D)

-Overnight at Hotel Opera Plaza Cluj or similar
+Overnight – Hotel Beyfin or similar

 Your last day in Romania will begin with a walking tour of the streets of the beautiful city of Cluj.
 The city seems to be destined for an intense and rich art scene, cultural events taking place almost weekly.
 To the bohemian atmosphere of Cluj contributes the picturesque architecture combining classical and baroque styles, mostly clustered around Union Square, in the heart of the city.
 Start in Cluj Napoca, the Union Square – festooned with Gothic and Baroque–style buildings.
 You will visit St Michael’s Gothic Cathedral and take a stroll down Mirror Street.